kcenizaj/kcenizaj/README.md

 - 👋 Hi, I’m Confused
 - 👀 Hi confused!
 I'm not understanding T^T
 - 🌱 I’m currently learning how to use Git and GitHub to manage my project files, collaborate with others, and track changes to my code.
-- 💞️ I’m looking to collaborate on ... wait lang nag lisod pa kos permission para inig push (again T^T)
+- 💞️ I’m looking to collaborate on ... wait lang
 - 📫 How to reach me ... grab me with your slender skeleton arms (buff is goood)

  ![TheRoadToElDoradoBothGIF](https://github.com/kcenizaj/kcenizaj/assets/150229810/5bbbd558-6d87-4bb2-b519-cfacb62e50ea)